folio-org/folio-ansible/ansible-roles.md

 ## mongodb-org
 Installs a more recent MongoDB Community Edition from the Mongo repository.

+## okapi-demo
+Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
+Depends on common, openjdk-8-jdk, maven-3, and mongodb-org.

+## okapi-docker
+Clones the folio-org/okapi repository from GitHub, builds and launches an Okapi server in development mode in a Docker container.
+Depends on docker-engine.

+## okapi-src
+Clones the folio-org/okapi repository from GitHub, builds the JAR files needed for deployment.
+Depends on common, openjdk-8, and maven-3.
+Launches an Okapi server in development mode from the source tree.

+## okapi-test
+Deploys the Okapi test modules from the source code in the folio-org/okapi repository.
+Depends on okapi-src.

 ## raml-module-builder
 Clones the folio-org/raml-module-builder repository from GitHub,